sayafIsmael/next-ecommerce/README.md

 - You will be able to control which products are "featured" so they show on the homepage!
 - You will be able to see your orders, sales, etc.
 - You will be able to see graphs of your revenue etc.
-- You will learn Clerk Authentication!
+- You will see Clerk Authentication!
 - Order creation
 - Stripe checkout
 - Stripe webhooks
-- MySQL + Prisma + PlanetScale
+- Postgresql + Prisma

 ### Prerequisites